 Salter 10kg glass electronic digital kitchen scales

-Best kitchen scales for larger loads
+Best easy to clean kitchen scales

 You’ve gone for the XL stand mixer, now for the set of scales you need to measure larger quantities.